GoDevun/se_project_react/README.md

 - Flexbox and Grid layouts with media queries for responsiveness
 - `normalize.css` and the Cabinet Grotesk font family

-## Screenshots

-_Screenshots or a demo video of the project will be added here._

 ## Links

 - [Live site on GitHub Pages](https://godevun.github.io/se_project_react/)